HelpGiveThanks/HGTconfiguration/README.md

      NOTE: If you are  using Apple's Safari browser, it will unzip this zip file and trash the zip if you have the 'Open "save" files after downloading' preference checked in Safari's General Preferences.
 If this happens
      1. Retrive the zip from the trash.

-     DO NOT re-compress/zip the HGTtemplate folder,  as the Mac will have added a bunch of files to help it find stuff in this folder, and you do not want these added files cluttering your cPanel's File Manager folders.
+     DO NOT re-compress/zip the HGTtemplate folder,  as the Mac will have added a bunch of files to help it find stuff in this folder, and you do not want these files cluttering your cPanel's File Manager folders.
 1. Click your browser's cPanel File Manager tab.
 1. Click the 'Upload' button in the File Manager's top menu bar.
 1. Click the 'Choose File' button in the window that opens.